 (b) any invalid age contingency in that limitation has been reduced in accordance with the provisions of section 105 as applied by subsection (1).

-108. Unborn spouses
+108. Unborn spouses or de facto partners

 (1) The widow or widower of a person who is a life in being for the purpose of the rule against perpetuities shall be deemed a life in being for the purpose of —